minhhoit/yacms/docs/utilities.rst

     applicable

-For a complete implementation reference, take a look at the built-in blog app :mod:`mezzanine.blog` which makes use of all these.
+For a complete implementation reference, take a look at the built-in blog app :mod:`Yacms.blog` which makes use of all these.

-Lastly, some of the :ref:`templatetags` found within :mod:`mezzanine.core.templatetags.mezzanine_tags` are covered.
+Lastly, some of the :ref:`templatetags` found within :mod:`Yacms.core.templatetags.Yacms_tags` are covered.

 .. _keywords:

 Keywords
 ========

-Keywords provided by the :mod:`mezzanine.generic` app are pervasive throughout Mezzanine.
+Keywords provided by the :mod:`Yacms.generic` app are pervasive throughout Yacms.
 They're assigned to both the :class:`.Page` model and the :class:`.Displayable` model from which it's derived.
-Given that these models form the foundation of most content within Mezzanine, more often than not you're dealing with models that are already using keywords.
+Given that these models form the foundation of most content within Yacms, more often than not you're dealing with models that are already using keywords.

 Suppose we have a regular Django model though, such as our ``Book`` example from the previous example in :doc:`content-architecture`::

     from django.db import models
-    from mezzanine.generic.fields import KeywordsField
+    from Yacms.generic.fields import KeywordsField

     class Book(models.Model):
         author = models.ForeignKey("Author")